Jaime del Burgo Torres: Requeté

 In 1931 del Burgo engaged in the Carlist militia Requeté, at that time undergoing rapid expansion and partial restructuring.
 He demonstrated enormous dedication and great organizational capacity, along Generoso Huarte becoming one of key field commanders and focusing on the province of Pamplona.
 Participating in street brawls against socialist groups, he was arrested following the clashes of April 1932.
 Charged with trafficking arms – which he did indeed – del Burgo was acquitted due to lack of evidence, though in total he remained behind bars for 6 months.
 Released, he again became one of the most active Requeté operatives in Navarre, especially under the new, strictly military organization engineered by Varela.

-Early 1934 del Burgo led one of the two already formed Pamplona piquetes.
-During the spring he and 14 other Carlists travelled to Italy under the false Peruvian identities; at the Furbara air base they underwent specialist military training, focusing on usage of machine guns and grenades, infantry tactics and urban warfare.
+By early 1934 del Burgo led one of the two already formed Pamplona piquetes.
+During the spring, he and fourteen other Carlists travelled to Italy under false Peruvian identities; at the Furbara air base they underwent specialist military training, focusing on usage of machine guns and grenades, infantry tactics and urban warfare.
 Back in Spain, del Burgo wrote tactical rulebook with instructions as to group alignment and positioning, fire drills, march and engagement distances etc., all calibrated for small groups and mostly urban combat.
 Promoted to lieutenant, he broadened his training to the Carlist NCOs.
 Early 1936 Pamplona could already present one battalion; del Burgo was leading one of its 3 companies, all commanded by Alejandro Utrilla Belbel.